 Busy Century at Home and Abroad

-From the 1920s through the '40s, with Dr. Eric Hansen at the helm, both the local and global influence of the MSPCA grew.
+From the 1920s through the '40s, with Dr. Rowley at the helm, both the local and global influence of the MSPCA grew.
 In Massachusetts, the first small-animal shelter was opened, again at Nevins Farm, and in Springfield patients began receiving care at a new animal hospital.
 Reaching across the oceans, MSPCA opened a humane-care facility in Fez, Morocco.
+In 1945, Dr. Eric Hansen became President and served for 20 years.
 Dr. Hansen became the first president of the International Society for the Protection of Animals, now the World Society for the Protection of Animals (WSPA), the MSPCA's international arm.

 Under David S. Claflin in the 1960s and '70s, the MSPCA helped enact major federal and international legislation such as the Animal Welfare Act and the Endangered Species Act.
 During the '80s, Frederick Davis's presidency saw the launch of a major pet-overpopulation, public-awareness campaign.
 Under Dr. Gus Thornton's leadership from 1989 to 2003, the MSPCA intensified its effort to deal with the increasingly complex needs of animals in a rapidly changing society, establishing programs such as Living With Wildlife, a free spay-neuter clinic for low-income families, the Animal Disaster Relief Fund, the Center for Animal Laboratory Welfare, and Phinney's Friends, which helps people wtih HIV/AIDS take care of their pets.
 New state-of-the-art adoption and veterinary centers were built in Brockton, Martha's Vineyard, Nantucket and Springfield.